 Conclusion

-I’ve applied this approach in multiple, very different scenarios.
+I’ve applied these approaches in multiple, very different scenarios.
 In my capacity as CTO during 1:1’s I used it frequently, if not perhaps sneakily, to get a feel for certain DevX issues.
 “Hey, talk me through how you deployed that new service into production”.
-I’ve used it in classroom of 16-20 year olds teaching them level 3 arboriculture topics such as “pests and diseases” that they 100% did not want to learn because they wanted to be up a tree with a chainsaw.
+I’ve used it in classroom of 16-30 year olds teaching them level 3 arboriculture topics such as “pests and diseases” that they 100% did not want to learn because they wanted to be up a tree with a chainsaw.
 I’m pleased to say I succeeded in both camps.
 Maybe I was laying on the art history a bit much in the pest and disease classes though.
 But I made a commitment to my old art history teacher1 to always spread the art gospel.
+Even if it did mean going off on a tangent, but hey, at least they now know about some art history.

-When you’re teaching the basics, in any subject, you need a strategy to gauge how well the group are progressing.
-This is just one way to use Blooms Taxonomy as a means to facilitate learning.
-Ensure you’re using all the levels because otherwise your lessons are going to be duller than a dull day in Dullerton, Dullswitch watching Dully McDullface paint his dull house the dullest shade of dull your dullest self could imagine.
+When you’re teaching the basics, in any subject, you need a strategy to gauge how well the group are progressing and a strategy to hold the group together.
+Blooms Taxonomy as a means to facilitate learning is a great strategy for gauging progression.
+Holding a group together? well that’s up to you and your style but however you do it, you have to hold engagement and use all the levels of Blooms Taxonomy.
+If you don’t then your lessons are going to be duller than a dull day in Dullerton, Dullswitch watching Dully McDullface paint his dull house the dullest shade of dull your dullest self could imagine.

 -

-Jean Stoker - a true inspiration for turning a dry topic into one of the most engaging years of lectures I’ve ever had. ↩
+Jean Stoker - my former art history teacher who was a true inspiration for turning a dry topic into one of the most engaging two years of lectures I’ve ever had. ↩